Little-Mage/ShogiGUI-piece-sets/README.md

 ##### More pieces designed by peanatsu https://github.com/peanatsu/shogi_printout/releases

-##### CouchTomato's old pieces this repository contains wood pieces that are unfilled and the lance is also different. https://github.com/CouchTomato87/InternationalizedPieces
+##### CouchTomato's old pieces.
+This repository contains wood pieces that are unfilled and the lance is also different. https://github.com/CouchTomato87/InternationalizedPieces

 The Rook, Bishop, and King from some sets were edited slightly by me but taken from the Lichess Github.